369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 This ultimatly contributed towards what is known as the AI winter, where funding dried up and slowed research when the promises of AI was not realised.

-It's important to note that despite the claims of a multi-layer Perceptron still not being able to solve the XOR problem (agin from Minsky and Paperts book) where not true.
+It's important to note that despite the claims of a multi-layer Perceptron still not being able to solve the XOR problem (again from Minsky and Paperts book) where not true.
 We explore this idea and prove it using a neural netwrok here: [Solving XOR with a Neural Network](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/tree/main/Machine-Learning-Algorithms/neural_networks/solving_xor_nn)

 ## Overview